New to RISE?

 All RISE volunteers are bound by confidentiality.
 We take privacy seriously and operate in line with POPIA principles.

-Personal Follow-Up and Placement
+Step 3: Personal Follow-Up and Placement

 During this conversation, your needs will be clarified and the appropriate next steps explained.